leonmeka/sortql-cli/readme.md

 ### 1. Create a queries.sql file

-Before running <b>sortQL</b>, you need to create the queries.sql file.
+Before running **sortQL**, you need to create the queries.sql file.
 In this file, we're going to specify a set of operations to be executed.
 You can create it anywhere you like: in a project directory, in a subfolder, or even on your desktop.

 Here's and example of a queries.sql file: